Banyango/rust-simplehttp/Readme.md

 I was inspired by SimpleHTTP server in python to write up a simple static file server in Rust.

-Currently it's capable of listening on a port and serving up html files from the file system.
+This is currently WIP so there's lots missing.
+But it's capable of listening on a port and serving up simple static content to a browser.

 to build run ```cargo run```

 ```
 usage:
     -p [PORT] : defaults to listening on port 3000 but you can specify another port to listen on.
-    -v [VERBOSE] : print extra debug info about request/responses and such.
+    -v : verbose mode flag print extra debug info about request/responses and such.

 Server will listen on localhost:3000